How to Become A Nurse

 - Apply to and enroll in an ACEN (Accreditation Commission for Education in Nursing) or CCNE (Commission on Collegiate Nursing Education) accredited nursing school.

-- Complete the nursing coursework, clinical rotations and college graduation requirements for your nursing school.
-This will take at least two to four years, depending on the type of nursing program you choose (Associate or Bachelors).
+- Complete nursing coursework, clinical rotations and college graduation requirements for your nursing school.
+This will take at least two to four years, depending on type of program (Associate or Bachelors).

 - Take and pass the NCLEX-RN (National Council Licensure Examination-Registered Nurse).

 - Apply for and meet the criteria for RN licensure with your State Board of Nursing (BON).

 Registered Nurse Requirements

 There are two sets of requirements to get your RN license: first, you must complete your education; secondly, you must apply for your RN license.
 Your education is the basis of everything you will do as a registered nurse.
 That’s why it’s important to choose an accredited nursing school approved by your state board of nursing.